Thumb in door

 Protesting that you are being "romantic," you look past me and catch your own reflection.
 It is no coincidence that your love for me is really for you.
 Can I love you the way you do?

-Stretched skin by juliet martin
+Stretched skin

 You stretch my skin over my face and cover my eyes.
 My wrinkles deepen and my nerves tighten.
 Tension builds up in my eyes preventing me from seeing the you I want to see.
 Like love, there are no prescriptions that can cure this situation.
 I would pay if it would fix my vision and mend my heart.

-Sickly sweet by juliet martin
+Sickly sweet

 I found this poem that had nothing to do with you.
 It speaks of cotton candy and lollipops and gum balls, all of the things that are sickly sweet.
 In mass they make my stomach turn.
 Maybe they like more like you than I thought.